Kevin (footballer, born 2003): Fulham

 On 1 September 2025, Kevin joined Premier League side Fulham for a club-record £34.6 million fee, signing a five-year contract with an option for an additional year.

 He made his debut for Fulham, coming on as a 76th minute substitute, in a 1–0 win against Leeds United on 13 September 2025.
 His debut performance was praised by The Independent and Marco Silva, due to "showing his exciting potential, creating chances and almost scoring in added time with a long-range strike".

+On 10 January 2026, he scored his first goal for the club in a 3–1 victory over Middlesbrough in the third round of the FA Cup.
+On 1 February, he scored his first league goal for the club in a 3–2 defeat to Manchester United at Old Trafford.